-- Shall not touch the MacBook display glass (active and non-active areas). - Shall not interfere with or prevent fully closing the MacBook. - Shall not sandwich or squeeze the MacBook and device together. - Should not cover or touch any portion of the MacBook display glass, camera, or other sensors. - Should enable a downward tilt in portrait orientation from 0° to 12° to support Desk View. - Should minimize the mass to maintain stability of the display.
+- Not cover or touch any portion of the MacBook display glass, camera, or other sensors. - Enable a downward tilt in portrait orientation from 0° to 12° to support Desk View.

+Minimize the mass to maintain stability of the display.

-20.4 iMac or Display Mount
+21.4 iMac or Display Mount

-Figure Display mount example 20-4
+Figure Display mount example 21-4

-A Continuity Camera Mount designed for iMac or displays:
+A mount designed for iMac or displays shall:

-- Shall not scratch or damage the iMac or display. - Shall not touch the display glass (active and non-active areas). - Shall not sandwich or squeeze the iMac or display and device together. - Should not cover or touch any portion of the display glass, camera, microphones, or other sensors. - Should enable a downward tilt from 0° to 30° to support Desk View.
+- Not scratch or damage the iMac or display. - Not touch the display glass (active and non-active areas). - Not sandwich or squeeze the iMac or display and device together.